shresth06/caesar-cipher/README.md

 # Caesar Cipher Encryptor

-A simple C++ program for encrypting text using a Caesar cipher.
+A simple C++ program for encrypting text using a Caesar Cipher.

 ## How to Build